henrikstranneheim/MIP_api/docs/pedigree_file.rst

 3. Collection of analysis info for the sequence analysis pipeline

+MIP supports 2 file formats for pedigree metadata PLINK and YAML:

+*YAML*

+An example pedigree file with additional metadata can be found at `metadata.yaml`_.

+*PLINK*

-The pedigree file format is defined by `PLINK`_, although we currently only support tab-sep pedigree files.
+The pedigree file format defined by `PLINK`_, although we currently only support tab-sep pedigree files.

 The first row should start with a "#" (hash) and contain relevant headers separated by tabs describing each column.
 The first six columns are mandatory.
 The name and order of the headers should follow: